lectron/creative-survival/README.md

   - pvp

 # Commands and Permissions
-There is currently only one command and it is:
-/clearcreative - lectroncreative.clearcreative
-It removes the creative NBT data from the item that the command executor is holding.
+There is currently only one command and it is /clearcreative - lectroncreative.clearcreative which removes the creative NBT data from the item that the command executor is holding.